paraskevasleivadaros/paraskevasleivadaros/README.md

-> Human beings can alter their lives by altering their attitudes of mind.
+> Matthew 17:20 - "Our faith can move mountains."

 🙋‍♂️ Hi, I’m Paraskevas, a Cloud Operations Engineer at DigitalOcean, based in Amsterdam 🇳🇱